MAPIRlab/tfg_ros_simulation/README.md

 ### ToDo
 - check nav2_recoveries for Humble (not yet available)
-- Check simulation clock on Coppelia.
-Separate the code into a dummy instead of inside the robots to avoid issues when duplicating robots.
-- Leave only one robot on Coppelia, with correct namespace and all sensors.
-Improve Comments.
+- Check GetParams from Coppelia.
+Right now can only read params from node sim_ros2_interface.